AranATA/professional-readme-generator/README.md

 ## description

 ***
 This is a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
-The application will be invoked by using the following command: node index.js
+The application will be invoked by using the following command: `node index.js`.
+After receiving the answers the application creates a README.md file in the generatedREADME folder.
+Each subsequent generation will overwrite the existing README file.

 <br>
 <br>